-We use the Black-Scholes option pricing model which requires extensive use of accounting judgment and financial estimates, including estimates of the expected term employees will retain their vested stock options before exercising them, the estimated volatility of our stock price over the expected term, and the number of options that will be forfeited prior to the completion of their vesting requirements.
+We use the Black-Scholes option pricing model which requires extensive use of accounting judgment and financial estimates, including estimates of the expected term employees will retain their vested stock options before exercising them, the estimated volatility of our stock price over the expected term, and the number of options that will be forfeited.
 Application of alternative assumptions could produce significantly different estimates of the fair value of share-based compensation and consequently, the related amounts recognized in the consolidated statements of operations.
 The provisions of ASC 718 apply to new stock awards and stock awards outstanding, but not yet vested, on the effective date.
 In March 2005, the SEC issued SAB No. 107, "Share-Based Payment," relating to ASC 718.
 We have applied the provisions of SAB No. 107 in our adoption.

-Total share-based compensation expense was as follows (dollars in thousands, except per share data):
+Total share-based compensation expense recognized was as follows (dollars in thousands, except per share data):

-Dece r Ended mber 31, 2009 Dece r Ended mber 31, 2008 Dece r Ended ember 31, 2007 Share-based compensation expense by type of award: Employee stock options \$ 29 \$ 37 \$ 39 Employee stock purchase plan 94 51 57 Restricted stock units 433 332 347 Total share-based compensation expense \$ 556 \$ 420 \$ 443
+ar Ended ember 31, 2009 ar Ended ember 31, 2008 Dece ar Ended ember 31, 2007 Share-based compensation expense by type of award: Employee stock options \$ 2,354 \$ 1,638 \$ 1,920 Employee stock purchase plan 452 299 284 Restricted stock units 4,464 3,231 3,095 Total share-based compensation expense \$ 7,270 \$ 5,168 \$ 5,299

-As required by ASC 718 we made an estimate of expected forfeitures and is recognizing compensation costs only for those equity awards expected to vest.
-The total future compensation cost related to unvested share-based awards that are expected to vest was \$1.0 million as of December 31, 2009, which will be recognized over a weighted average period of 0.9 years.
+The total future compensation cost related to unvested share-based awards that are expected to vest was \$13.3 million as of December 31, 2009, which will be recognized over a weighted average period of 0.9 years.

 In November 2005, the FASB issued FASB Staff Position No. FAS 123(R)-3, "Transition Election Related to Accounting for Tax Effects of Shared-Based Payment Awards."
-MCC has elected the "short-cut" method to calculate the historical pool of windfall tax benefits.
+We have elected the "short-cut" method to calculate the historical pool of windfall tax benefits.